AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-channels.md

 ## Remove a user from a thread

-Removes users from the specified thread.
+Removes a user from the specified thread.

 ### HTTP request